aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

 1. [Install the Aptos CLI](../../cli-tools/aptos-cli-tool/install-aptos-cli.md) and note its [many uses](../../cli-tools/aptos-cli-tool/use-aptos-cli.md) for later if you haven't experienced its goodness already.

-2. Create a default (typical) account on Aptos testnet to receive the NFT by running the following command and selecting `testnet`:
+2. Create a default (typical) account on Aptos devnet to receive the NFT by running the following command and selecting `devnet`:
   ```shell
   aptos init
   ```